 Use this Frequently Asked Question Guide to learn more about how you can find assistance if you have experienced bias.

 How can I tell someone at Fordham that an incident has occurred?

 Students who believe they have been the victim of bias or discrimination are strongly encouraged to report these situations so that Fordham staff members can help.
 There are a number of ways to do so:

 - IN-PERSON: an array of staff members are here to help.

--come to Security and speak to a security supervisor.
+-come to Public Safety and speak to a supervisor.

 -tell any member of the University staff in any office on campus.
 Staff in Residential Life, Multicultural Affairs and Student Leadership and Community Development will assist you.

 -if you live on campus, tell staff where you live: your resident assistant, freshman mentor, resident director.